IGarnsey/Soil-sampling-app/README.md

 <html>
 <body>
+<h2>Request data deletion</h2>
+<p>This app collects data on location coordinates and soil assessment criteria that is submitted by users.
+The data is kept as long as it is useful to ongoing projects.
+To request your data is deleted, please email izzy.garnsey@farmcarbontoolkit.org.uk and list the locations that you would like deleted.</p>

 <h2>Privacy Policy</h2>
 <p>Isabel Garnsey built the FCT Soil Sampling app as a free app.
 This SERVICE is provided by Farm Carbon Toolkit at no cost and is intended
     for use as is.</p>